Kepmon/task-manager/README.md

   <summary>3.
 Accessibility</summary>

   One of my main goals for this app was to make it fully accessible for both keyboard- and screen-reader-navigating users.
 I tried to do my best to achieve this goal, but there is still a room from improvement in here.

   At the current stage:
-  * the dashboard view lacks the skip-to-content link - it'll be added ASAP
+  * as a user, you can click the **"skip-to-content"** button, to navigate directly to your tasks
-  * apart from that, **the app is fully accessible for keyboard-navigating users** - you don't really need a mouse to be able to use it
+  * **the app is fully accessible for keyboard-navigating users** - you don't really need a mouse to be able to use it
-  * **adjusting the app for the screen-reader-navigating users** was a bit trickier, therefore, there are still parts that are lacking:
+  * **adjusting the app for the screen-reader-navigating users** was a bit trickier but I spent a couple of days on improving it and managed to achieve the following functionality:
-    - a screen reader should automatically read the popup messages
+    - a screen reader reads all popup's messages
-    - `aria-page="current"` or a similar attribute should be added to currently chosen board
+    - a screen reader announces the currently chosen board
-    - some semantics aspects are still to be improved
+    - a screen reader announces the add/edit modals as `dialog`
+    - `aria-controls` and `aria-expanded` were added to relevant buttons
+    - `aria-required` and `aria-invalid` were added to relevant input fields
+    - when an input field is invalid, a screen reader announces what's wrong (however, since `aria-errormessage` doesn't seem to work on the NVDA reader ([related github issue](https://github.com/nvaccess/nvda/issues/8318)), I had to use `aria-label` to make it work)

+  Unfortunately, regarding the screen readers functionality, certain issues came up, as well:
+  * when open the `more-options` popup (by clicking the user/ellipsis icon), you **cannot navigate through its options using the arrow keys**, when using [NVDA](https://www.nvaccess.org/download/) - the screen reader completely ignores this whole popup.
+When using the Tab key though, you can navigate through the options but NVDA annouces each of them as "blank".
+This behavior is particularly confusing as:
+    - it seems to be an issue only on chromium-based browsers (tested on Chrome, Brave, and Edge) - there are no problems with this functionality on Firefox
+    - with [this tool](https://chrome.google.com/webstore/detail/silktide-website-accessib/okcpiimdfkpkjcbihbmhppldhiebhhaf), the functionality also works perfectly fine (tested on Brave)

+  Therefore, I have no clue what's causing this issue and how could I fix it.
+I have a workaround in mind but, frankly, I really don't like the idea.
+So, I thought I'd leave it for now untill I get to know anything that could help me in improving that.
+Which I hope, will happen eventually.
+  * I really don't like the screen reader behavior inside the "Delete this thing?" confirmation modals, even though this seems to be a correct one.
+The thing is, the first **focusable** element is focused, being the "delete" button in this case.
+Which, i practice, means that the screen reader doesn't read the previous content ("Are you sure you want to delete (...)") unless a user specifically navigates upwards.
+I could obviously move the focus to the very first element inside this modal, being its title, but I think it would hurt the experience of keaboard-navigating users.
+That being so, I also decided to leave it termporarly and thinking about it "in the background", hoping for coming up with a good idea for providing a good experience for all users.
+  * currently, a screen reader doesn't annouce a successfull/unsuccessfull adding/editing/deleting stuff but this one is to be addressed when adding the try/catch blocks to the code
 </details>

 <details>